School: University of Pennsylvania

 Julianne Helinek, MBA 2017

-How have you found a sense of community and support within Stern?Stern's community is unlike anything I've ever experienced.
+How did you find a sense of community and support within Stern?Stern's community is unlike anything I've ever experienced.
 I didn't know it was possible to have this many smart, thoughtful, down-to-earth and fun people in one place.
 Making friends at Stern is ridiculously easy: join any club, attend any class, or go to any social event and you'll be sure to bump into incredible people you'll want to be friends with for life.

 What was your favorite class at Stern?My favorite class at Stern was Foundations of Finance with Professor Silber.
 The man made finance entertaining and interesting, even for someone with no prior experience in finance (e.g., me).
 I could listen to him talk about arbitrage all day.